Indy Hunger Network is proud to be part of a compelling new documentary, The Working Hungry.

 Following its airing on PBS stations, showings of The Working Hungry and relevant discussions have take place statewide at over 60 locations.

 Interested to Host a Screening of the Film in Your Community?

 Use the Film Viewing & Discussion Guide below to have an even more meaningful event.

 Please let us know of the time and location of your planned showing.
 We are happy to assist with finding panel speakers.

 For more information or questions, please email Dave Miner at DMiner145@aol.com.

-Thank you for your energy to advocate for a living wage, to change the narrative about the working hungry, and to find solutions that truly end hunger for so many of our neighbors.
+Thank you for your energy to change the narrative about the working hungry and to find solutions that truly end hunger for so many of our neighbors.

 We are looking for leaders to collectively move toward solutions.
 Click here to take an easy next step of being part of a steadfast march toward true solutions for our communities.

 The Working Hungry was made possible by Ascension St. Vincent, Indy Hunger Network, and with additional support from Dave and Robin Miner, Steve and Cindy Gillman, and Brandt and Christine Lawson.